 In September 2006, the staff of the SEC issued Staff Accounting Bulletin ("SAB") No. 108, which provides interpretive guidance on how the effects of the carryover or reversal of prior year misstatements should be considered in quantifying a current year misstatement.
 SAB 108 becomes effective in fiscal 2007.
-Adoption of SAB 108 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.
+Adoption of SAB 108 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows

 In February 2007, the FASB issued SFAS No. 159 "The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115", which permits entities to choose to measure many financial instruments and certain other items at fair value.
 The fair value option established by this Statement permits all entities to choose to measure eligible items at fair value at specified election dates.
 A business entity shall report unrealized gains and losses on items for which the fair value option has been elected in earnings at each subsequent reporting date.
 Adoption is required for fiscal years beginning after November 15, 2007.
 Early adoption is permitted as of the beginning of a fiscal year that begins on or before November 15, 2007, provided the entity also elects to apply the provisions of SFAS Statement No. 157, Fair Value Measurements.
-The Company is currently evaluating the expected effect of SFAS 159 on its consolidated financial statements and is currently not yet in a position to determine such effects.
+Adoption of SFAS 159 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.